tulikayaya/rag-chatbot/README.md

 ## RAG Pipeline

 ### 1. Preprocessing
-PDF documents were parsed and split into overlapping chunks using `RecursiveCharacterTextSplitter`, ensuring semantic coherence and retrievability.
+Documents are preprocessed using a **custom recursive chunking strategy** that balances semantic boundaries and chunk length, ensuring each chunk is rich enough for standalone retrieval while avoiding token overflows.

 ### 2. Embedding
-Each chunk was embedded via OpenAI’s `text-embedding-3-small` model.
+Each chunk is embedded via OpenAI’s `text-embedding-3-small` model.

 ### 3. Vector Storage
-Embeddings and chunk metadata (e.g. source, page number) were stored in Pinecone for fast cosine similarity retrieval.
+Embeddings and custom chunk metadata (e.g., `source`, `page_number`, `chunk_index`, etc.) are stored in Pinecone for efficient vector retrieval using cosine similarity.

 ### 4. Retrieval-Augmented QA
-- A user query triggers a Pinecone search for the most relevant chunks.
+- A user query triggers semantic search in Pinecone.
+- Top-matching document chunks are fetched.
-- Retrieved chunks and the user question are passed to GPT-4 via LangChain.
+- The user query + retrieved chunks are passed to GPT-4 via LangChain.
-- The chatbot generates a grounded, reference-based response.
+- GPT-4 generates a grounded answer with supporting citations.

 ---